quicwg/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 # Acknowledgments
 {:numbered="false"}

+The editors would like to thank Connor Smith for writing the initial draft.
-The editors would like to thank Ilango Purushothaman and Brandon Schlinker for their contributions to the design of this QUIC extension.
+The editors would also like to thank Sharad Jaiswal, Ilango Purushothaman, and Brandon Schlinker for their contributions to the design of this QUIC extension.